cs231n/cs231n.github.io/google_cloud_tutorial.md

 gcloud compute copy-files [INSTANCE_NAME]:[REMOTE_FILE_PATH] [LOCAL_FILE_PATH]
 ```

-For example, to copy my files to my desktop I ran:
+For example to copy my files to my desktop I ran:

 ```
 gcloud compute copy-files instance-2:~/assignment1/assignment1.zip ~/Desktop
 ```
+Finally, remember to upload the zip file containing your submission to [***Canvas***](https://canvas.stanford.edu/courses/66461).
+(You can unzip the file locally if you want to double check your ipython notebooks and other code files are correctly inside).

-See [this page](https://cloud.google.com/compute/docs/instances/transfer-files "Title") for more details.
+You can refer to [this page](https://cloud.google.com/compute/docs/instances/transfer-files "Title") for more details on transferring files to/from Google Cloud.

 # BIG REMINDER: Make sure you stop your instances! #
 Don't forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances).
 You can restart your instance and the downloaded software will still be available.